nickbullll/http-simple-cheatsheet/README.md

 Request was successful, but no data is sent back.

 ### 205 - Reset Content
-Request from the server to reset the informabon sent, such as form data.
+Request from the server to reset the information sent, such as form data.

 ### 206 - Partial Content
 Response to a successful request for only part of a document.